 Within camp, you will be responsible for maintaining your skillset on a number of sensor and communication systems, as well as being able to apply analytical processes towards a number of problems.
 You will also conduct training to stay proficient in general soldiering skills such as physical fitness, weapon handling, infantry tactics, medical and vehicle based training tasks.
 In the field, you will operate as a small team, or be embedded with other units such as Infantry, Logistics or Engineers.
 You may find yourself living and working out of a tent or vehicle for periods of time.
 Or you may be operating on foot, carrying everything that you need on your back.

 Job on deployment

-RNZ Signals Electronic Warfare Operators can be found in small contingents around the globe in support of New Zealand's military commitments on operations.
-Additional opportunities also exist to train and exercise with other military nations such as Australia, Canada, UK, and US.
-Other military ties could also see you exercising with other allied nations through bi-lateral or other uni-lateral military training agreements.
+Electronic Warfare Operators can be found in small contingents overseas, in support of New Zealand's military commitments on operations.
+This may also include working with our Navy or Air force.
+Your responsibilities may range from for providing force protection to our troops, or producing reports through applying analytical procedures to a range of information.
+Additional opportunities also exist to train and exercise with other military nations such as Australia, Canada, UK, and the US.

 To be an effective EW Operator you need to like the outdoors, be an effective problem solver and be able to think fast on your feet in short windows of time.